Menu

 Throughout their time at The Saint John Henry Newman School, students have the opportunity to participate in trips to France and Spain.
 In Year 7, students are encouraged to participate in a residential trip to France or Spain, enabling them to experience, first-hand, cultural diversity, to practice their developing linguistic abilities and promoting independence and inter-personal skills.
 These trips additionally support their learning of geographical features and historical awareness.
 In Year 9 and 10 a cross curricular visit to Lille to the Christmas markets provides the opportunity to visit war memorials and cemeteries in Flanders and discover the harsh realities of trench warfare and medical provision during the First World War.

 The diversity of languages and cultures are celebrated in European Day of Languages.
-There are Enrichment opportunities for students to learn Russian and for sixth form students to support learners in language lessons and in delivering a KS3 Italian club.
+There are Enrichment opportunities for sixth form students to support learners in language lessons and there is an Italian club to support native Italian speakers in preparation for a GCSE in Year 10.
+There is also an ongoing Languagenut competition for the MFL Saints Cup which rewards the extra-curricular study of a foreign language.

 Links with feeder Primary Schools seek to build on the language learning experience at KS2 and help smooth the transition to secondary education.